-Serena has had her moments when she’s let her anger get the best of her, and according to some, displayed inproper sportsmanship during a match, but to say she can’t celebrate with a victory dance that no one at Wimbledon knew had gang affiliation at one point (as observed by their questions of what the dance was called and suggestions of “the Serena” or “the Wimbledon”) is absurd.
-Unsurprisingly, Serena thinks so too.
+Serena has had her moments when she’s let her anger get the best of her, and according to some, displayed inproper sportsmanship during a match, but to say she can’t celebrate with a victory dance that no one at Wimbledon knew had gang affiliation at one point (as proven by their questions of what the dance was called and suggestions of naming it “the Serena” or “the Wimbledon”) is absurd.
+Serena thinks so too.
 She told US Weekly:

 “I don’t care.
 That’s the least of my worries . . .
 I’m so excited I was able to do the dance.
 I’m glad I did it!

 “It just happened.
 I was so excited that it just came out,” she said, laughing at the amount of attention the move received.
 “I guess I’m good at it!”